UCISA25 Leadership Conference

 Head of Education, UK/I

-Anna leads Google for Education across the UK and the Republic of Ireland.
-Her role is to support education organisations so that they get the most out of Google technologies such as Chromebooks and Google Workspace for Education.
-This includes, but isn't limited to, improving learning outcomes with the appropriate use of technology, providing teacher professional development training in tech, and making processes more efficient with innovative solutions.
-Anna has been in the Tech industry for 15 years, 10 of which she has dedicated specifically to EdTech, and has worked across various European countries.
+Google Head of Education - UK, Ireland, DACH, Italy, Central Asia.
+Anna leads Google for Education across the UK and the Republic of Ireland, as well as several other European and Asian countries.
+Her role is to support education organisations in schools, FE and HE so that they get the most out of Google technologies such as Google Workspace for Education, Gemini and ChromeOS.
+This includes improving learning outcomes with the appropriate use of technology; providing professional development training in technology, and making processes more efficient with innovative solutions.

 Karen Bates